Sugeepixie/School_District_Analysis/README.md

  ## School_District_Analysis Summary
  The changes that appeared after removing reading and math scores for the 9th grade at Thomas High School were the following:
   * Decrease in total number of students
-  * Increase in avarage reading score and decrease in avarage math score
+  * Slight Increase in avarage reading score
+  * Decrease in avarage math score
+  * Decrease in passing percantage of Math, Reading andOverall